gunnarleffler/tslite/doc/tslite.md

 **insert**(self, datestamp, value, quality=0)
 :   `Inserts a timestamp, value and quality into the timseries. this module assumes that datetimes are in acending order, as such please use this method when adding data`

-**insert2**(self, datestamp, value, quality=0)
-:   `Inserts a timestamp, value and quality into the timseries. (deprecated, old insert code) this module assumes that datetimes are in acending order, as such please use this method when adding data`

 **interpolate**(self, interval)
 :   `interpolates timeseries based on a given interval of type timedelta returns a timeseries object`